geraudmathe/Locomotive-fundamentals/README.md

 During this reading, it is assumed that:

-- You know what Ruby and Rails is and you've a good feeling with terms like Gem, Bundler, deployment
+- You know what Ruby and Rails is and you have a decent understanding of terms like Gem, Bundler, deployment
 - You know what a data model is, and ideally you understand document-oriented storage, like Mongo
 - You have basic knowledge of how to use a shell/command-line interface